@chronark

 Image to Emoji Converter

-Use this when the main job is converting a source image into a clean emoji file before Discord upload.
+Use this when the main job is converting a image you upload into a clean emoji file before Discord upload.

 AI Discord Emote Maker